Abatement - The process of reducing pollution and its negative impacts on the environment.

 General Rate Case - Proceedings used to address the costs of operating and maintaining the utility system and the allocation of those costs among customer classes.

-Generation Capacity - Refers to the maximum amount of electricity (as measured in megawatts or MW) a generator can produce when running at full blast.
+Generation Capacity - The maximum amount of electricity (as measured in MW) a generator can produce when running at full blast.

 Grid - The layout of an electrical distribution system; a system of interconnected power lines and generators.